stinkytoe/bevy_ldtk_asset/README.md

 Over time I will do my best to include as many optional features of LDtk as are appropriate.
 Right now, these requirements of the LDtk project are in place:
-- Multi-world is not yet supported.
+- Multi-world is not yet supported
 - External level files is not yet completed
 - It is required to select the "One PNG per layer" or "One PNG per layer and one per level" option in the Project settings
 - Only "Entities" and "Tiles" layers are loaded, the others are silently ignored